 The Sales team weeps tears of joy.
 They have beautiful, understandable resources to give potential customers.
 With that, they’re able to spend more time on the conversations and tasks that add the most value to company goals.

 The Todingdongs get some demos!
 Hot dang!
 But their customer’s journey isn’t over yet.
 As intuitive as the Todingo software is, the team wants to be sure customers get adequate education and, with that, get the most of their demo.
 An automated email campaign coincides with the demo, including video tutorials, blog post how-tos, client testimonials, helpful infographics, FAQs, contact info if they want to ask an actual person for assistance––all that good stuff.

 Demo participants are thrilled!
 They hadn’t realized how much easier their lives were going to be with this one-of-a-kind SaaS solution.

 Relationships take effort, and Todingo wants their customers to remember what drew them down the sales funnel in the first place.
 Whenever there’s a new feature or update, the team distributes content to users explaining what’s new, how to take advantage of it, etc. They continue to produce other resources that appeal to both potential customers and longtime users.

 The Todingo team is ecstatic with their content marketing results.
 This scalable, sustainable approach gives them the boost they need to transition from a scrappy startup to a SaaS Master.

 Looking for more information on planning, producing, and posting visual content for your business?
 Get our ebook!

 Already looking for some help creating custom visuals?
-Talk to John!
+Talk to our team!